vplasencia/MyArticles/cl456s9x002f4kfnv1yedaiov.md

 ### 11\.
 Deploy smart contracts

-We are going to deploy smart contracts on [Harmony Testnet](https://explorer.pops.one/).
+We are going to deploy smart contracts on [Sepolia](https://sepolia.etherscan.io/).

 We will use [Metamask](https://metamask.io/).

-**Note:** You can add the Harmony Testnet network on Metamask by following the [Harmony documentation](https://docs.harmony.one/home/general/wallets/browser-extensions-wallets/metamask-wallet/adding-harmony) or you can do it by clicking the `Add Harmony Testnet Shard 0` button on the [Add Network App](https://addnetwork.vercel.app/) (Add Network is a web application I created using official documentation).
+**Note:** You can add the Sepolia network on Metamask by following the [Sepolia website](https://sepolia.dev/) by clicking the `Add to Metamask` button.

 * Inside the `scripts` folder, add a `deploy.js` file and add to it: